 The Art Museum

-The main museum building is closed for construction of a new museum, designed by architect Sir David Adjaye and anticipated to open in late 2024.
-During construction, students and faculty continue to enjoy rich in-person classroom experiences with the collections, as well as two downtown galleries, Art on Hulfish and [email protected], featuring exhibitions of contemporary art.
+The main museum building is closed for construction of a new museum and is anticipated to open in 2025.
+During construction, students and faculty continue to enjoy rich in-person classroom experiences with the collections, as well as two downtown galleries, Art on Hulfish (through January 2025) and Art@Bainbridge, featuring exhibitions of contemporary art.
 In addition, the museum offers robust live programs and rich online resources.